devongarde/ssc/README.txt

 most cursory.

 Then came the cow flu*.

+Hence ssc is a covid project that grew out of hand.

 * corvid means crow, thus covid means cow**.
-** by the law of sympathetic spelling.
+** by the laws of sympathetic spelling.